Barbican Estate Office Review

 - Resident safety and security

-The Altair Stage 2 Report – Options Development and Recommendations has needed significantly more redactions and therefore needs the action plan to accompany it to assist with interpretation.
-This is still being worked upon and should be posted shortly.
+The Altair Stage 2 Report – Options Development and Recommendations needed significantly more redactions and therefore needs the action plan to accompany it to assist with interpretation.

 Sandra Jenner